 Dottie lived in Virden, Manitoba, until she embarked on her professional baseball career in the United States.
 During this career she lived in Rockford, Illinois.
 One thing that really shows how much Dottie loved the game of baseball was that when Donald Key proposed, one of her conditions was that if they were to get married, she would still continue playing.
 After they were married in 1949, she continued playing for the Peaches as Dottie Key.
 In all of her years as a player in the AAGPBL, Dottie was very well known and accomplished in her career, including for her four championship wins, eight play-off appearances, and holding the record for most hits during the postseason.
 She is also featured in the Canadian Baseball Hall of Fame and Museum, Manitoba Softball Hall of Fame, National Women's Baseball Hall of Fame and the Women in Baseball - AAGPBL Permanent Display at the Baseball Hall of Fame and Museum.

 Dottie Key is the woman I chose for my hero because she really has inspired me to follow my dreams in life.
-Although for a long time women were not seen as equals to men, especially in sports, Dottie is a good example of how with hard work and determination you can achieve greatness in whatever you do; you just need to be willing to take a few chances.
-She may not have saved a life or marched for equality, but she showed many women and girls that we can do whatever we set our minds to.
+Although for a long time women were not seen as equals to men, especially in sports, Dottie is a good example of how with hard work and determination, you can achieve greatness in whatever you do; you just need to be willing to take a few chances.
+She may not have saved a life or marched for equality, but she shows many women and girls that we can do whatever we set our minds to.

 Page created on 11/26/2013 12:19:30 PM